YT37/Machine-DeepLearning-Snippets/README.md

-# MachineLearning-Snippets
+# Machine-DeepLearning-Snippets

-- These are small code snippets of diffrent Felds and Algorithms of Machine Learning from diffrent tutorials of Machine Learning.
+- These are small code snippets of diffrent Felds and Algorithms of Machine Learning from diffrent tutorials of Machine Learning & DeepLearning.

 # Requirements

 - SciKitLearn
+- TensorFlow
+- PyTorch
+- MiniSom
 - NLTK
 - Pandas
 - SciPy
 - XGBoost
 - Apyori
+- NumPy

 # Instructions To Use